grompe/Drawception-ANBT/README.md

 ## CHANGELOG

+1.79.2016.7
+- Add support for the new palette: Colors of the Year 2016

 1.78.2016.7
 - New canvas: support Roulette item (if it gives zero colors due to Drawception bug, random palette will be chosen)
 - Restore replay and replay detection